 {\em Case 1:} There is a point $a \in P_2$ that has distance at most $\kappa$ from a point $b$ that does not belong to $P_1 \cup Q_1 \cup Q_2 \cup P_3$.
 Thus $b$ must belong to one of the paths $Q_3, P_4, \ldots Q_{n-1}, P_n, Q_n$.
 Let $w$ be a geodesic word of length at most $\kappa$ that labels a path from $a$ to $b$.
 There are two subcases:

 {\em Case 1.1:} $b$ belongs to a path $Q_i$ with $3 \le i \le n$.
 The situation is shown in Figure~\ref{polygon1.1} for $n=i=3$.
-Let $T$ be the set of all tuples $(r, v_{i,1}, v_{i,2}, w)$ such that $r \in Q$, $v_i = v_{i,1}v_{i,2}$, and $w \in \Sigma^*$ is of length at most $\kappa$.
+Let $T$ be the set of all tuples $(r, v_{i,1}, v_{i,2}, w)$ such that $r \in \mathcal{Q}$, $v_i = v_{i,1}v_{i,2}$, and $w \in \Sigma^*$ is of length at most $\kappa$.
 By induction, the following two sets are semilinear for every tuple $t = (r, v_{i,1}, v_{i,2}, w) \in T$:

-Intuitively, $S_{t,1}$ corresponds to the $2(n-1)$-gon (when $wv_{i,2}$ is viewed as a single side) on the left of the $w$-labelled edge in Figure~\ref{polygon1.1}, whereas $S_{t,2}$ corresponds to the $2(n-1)$-gon on the right of the $w$-labelled edge.
+Intuitively, $S_{t,1}$ corresponds to the $2j_1$-gon (when $wv_{i,2}$ is viewed as a single side) on the left of the $w$-labelled edge in Figure~\ref{polygon1.1}, whereas $S_{t,2}$ corresponds to the $2j_2$-gon on the right of the $w$-labelled edge (where $j_1= n-i+2$ and $j_2=i-1$).
+Note that $j_1,j_2 \leq n-1$.
 We then define the formula

 Here $\bar{y}_2$ and $\bar{z}_2$ are $k$-tuples of new variables.
 The Presburger formula $A_{1.1}$ is one of the six formulas whose union is $P(p_1,q_1,v_1, \ldots, p_n,q_n,v_n)$.